Further Information for Applicants

 Year 1 Full-time courses:

-Applicants must apply via the CAO system www.cao.ie by 1st February, or for late applications, 1st May.
+Applicants must apply via the Central Applications Office (CAO) system www.cao.ie by 1st February, or for late applications, 1st May.
 A change of mind can be made by 1st July.

 Non-EU applicants: Apply by 1st May for Post-Year 1 programmes by downloading the Non-Eu Application Form.
 Please note that there are both academic and residency conditions governing the offer of places to non-Eu applicants.
 Non-EU students are required to produce a Study Visa from the Department of Justice, Equality and Law Reform for the course for which they have applied.
 For conditions attached to acquiring this please refer to the following website: http://www.inis.gov.ie